AtanasovAtanas/interactive-content/EN/08-Defining-Classes/04-Constructors.md

 The second takes only one argument - "brand".

-Inside the body of the second constructor we find the following Java statement:
+Inside the body of the second constructor, we find the following Java statement:

 ```java
   this(brand, -1);
 ```
 The `this` keyword followed by parentheses and parameters means that another constructor in the same Java class is being called.

-Which other constructor is being called depends on the passed parameters to the constructor call(inside the parentheses after the this keyword)
+Which other constructor is being called depends on the passed parameters to the constructor call(inside the parentheses after the `this` keyword)

 In this example, it is the first constructor in the class that is being called.